andrsd/otter/docs/user/object-params.rst

 :time-unit: Time unit -- used globally.
 For example, time annotation will pick this value.

-:output: If specified, render into a file, otherwise render on screen in an interactive window.
+:file: If specified, render into a file, otherwise render on screen in an interactive window.

 :background: An array of three numbers between ``0`` and ``1`` where each entry represents red, green and blue component.